MediaArea/MediaConch/Architecture/Introduction.md

 #### Web (Web based interface)

-## Conformance checker and metadata grabbing module
+## Checker

-More details about the Cconformance checker and metadata grabbing module
+More details about the Conformance checker and metadata grabbing module

 ### Transport interface